Adam Basanta: Art Survival Station (2020)

 Artist Survival Station is a 60-day performance and a series of YouTube videos created in response to the financial, social, and emotional context of the COVID19 pandemic in 2020.
-It is a living sculpture that pays tribute to the process of DIY microgreens from building, seeding, harvesting, and even personal bicycle deliveries to members of Montreal’s artistic community.
+It is a living sculpture that pays tribute to the process of DIY microgreens from building, seeding, harvesting, and even personal bicycle deliveries to members of Montreal's artistic community.
 This project, as a long-term performance, is an exercise of “re-commitment to sustainability in an era of late capitalism, knowledge gathering, and sharing in the atmosphere of online saturation, and to care and exchange with people in a moment where physical contact is not possible”.
 The system uses a capitalistic logic in terms of efficiency, growth, and sustainable production while letting go of profit and power.

 Landscape Past Future (2019)

 Landscape Past Future offers a new perspective to landscape paintings.
 Each artwork is created from the pixels of existing digitized landscape paintings or photographs sourced from the online permanent collections of major Museums.
 The collected pixels are then arranged as a mosaic by means of custom software and machine learning to recreate the aura of an artistic period.
 This process reveals “specific details of historically significant works as well overarching statistical features” in the new image.
 In an era of overflowing digital images, Landscape Past Future highlights the pressing digital preservation of a disappearing natural world.
-Basanta’s impressions are summaries of artworks made into art.
+Basanta's impressions are summaries of artworks made into art.

 All We’d Ever Need is One Another (Trio) (2018)

 All We’d Ever Need is One Another (Trio) is a mixed-media installation composed of three flatbed scanners laid on their side and facing each other.
-The trio generates digital images independently of human input by scanning each other’s surface.
+The trio generates digital images independently of human input by scanning each other's surface.
 The ambient light and shadows produced by the environment or the audience impacts the scanning result.
 A software then randomizes contrasts, luminosity, saturation, and colors (cyan, magenta, and yellow).

 Every newly generated image is studied by a series of deep-learning algorithms and compared to 1.5 million artworks issued from the database of Artsy, the Metropolitan Museum of Art, and the Museum of Modern Art of New York.
-When it matches an existing artwork beyond a 80% match, it is uploaded to a Twitter page and a dedicated website.
+When it matches an existing artwork beyond an 80% match, it is uploaded to a Twitter page and a dedicated website.
 This experimental photographic installation touches on issues of copyright because the protection is granted according to justifications that cannot be applied to machines or AI.